luiarthur/ucsc_litreview/cytof/tex/model/sampling/sampling.md

 STOPPED HERE FIXME
 %)

+---

+# ITEMS BELOW NEED TO BE REVISED

 ## Full Conditional for $\v$

 The prior distribution for $v_l$ are $v_l \mid \alpha \ind \Be(\alpha, 1)$, for